Tarekbouamer/Tarekbouamer.github.io/_posts/2024-08-08-diffusion_models.md

   <img src="/images/DM/cascaded_1.png" alt="Cascaded Diffusion Models illustration">
 </div>

-Cascaded Diffusion models were proposed to generate high-resolution images.
+Cascaded Diffusion Models were proposed to generate high-resolution images.
 To generate an image, we sample a low-resolution image from the first model and then use it as input to the second model to generate a higher-resolution image.
 This process can be repeated multiple times to generate images of even higher resolutions.

 <div align="center">
   <img src="/images/DM/cascaded_2.png" alt="Cascaded Diffusion Models illustration">